 A varna in the classical dance form of Bharatanatyam is usually single rasa/essence/quality oriented.
 Navarasa Varna is a unique experiment that portrays 9 qualities/rasas of Lord Sri Krushna with specific episodes in Kannada.
 Navarasa Krushna Varna is an unprecedented classical experiment over the years.

-Concept & Lyrics: Raghavendra J Prabhat
+Concept and Lyrics: Raghavendra J Prabhat

 Duration: 40 mins